JUNE 5-9, 2023

 EXECUTIVE DIRECTOR & CLINICIAN

 Dr. Clifton Evans currently serves as Director of Orchestras, Associate Professor of Music, Graduate Advisor, and String Area Coordinator at the University of Texas at Arlington.
 Dr. Evans has enjoyed a conducting career that has taken him to Hong Kong, England, China, Austria, the Czech Republic and throughout the United States.
 Highly sought after as a clinician and lecturer, Dr. Evans has conducted numerous Region Orchestras and Bands and given multiple lectures on conducting and rehearsal technique.
-His upcoming schedule includes a trip to Vietnam to conduct orchestras in Ho Chi Minh City and Hanoi, and return engagement with the American Festival for the Arts Conservatory Orchestra in Houston in the summer of 2019.

-Ms. Forbes plays on a viola made by Vincenzo Panormo, c.
+She performs on a viola made by Vincenzo Panormo, c.
 1790 and a bow made by Guillaume Maline in 1850.

 Craig Leffer joined the UTA faculty as a lecturer in cello in 2016.
 Currently he performs with the Dallas Opera Orchestra, Dallas Symphony, Fort Worth Symphony, and serves as principal cellist of the Abilene Philharmonic.
 An advocate of community service, he performs with Texas Winds Musical Outreach and as an artist-in-residence at Baylor University Medical Center.